AkashKumar07/TrelloClone/README.md

 # Introduction

 I have created the basic clone of trello app.
 This web app consists of basic kanban boards, wherein, we can add a list or a board, move them and delete them.
-Similarly, we can also add a card with a tast written in it, move it from one list or board to another and delete it.
+Similarly, we can also add a card with a text written in it, move it from one list or board to another and delete it.

 ## How to use this web app on the local machine